Mack Rutherford: Early life and education

 Mack Rutherford was born in Belgium and is the son of a Sandhurst-trained British ex-Army helicopter pilot, Sam Rutherford and a Belgian recreational pilot and lawyer Beatrice De Smet.
 As a young boy, Rutherford would accompany his parents on many flights.
 At the age of 14, he began training to become a pilot and gained a French ultra light pilot's license in 2020, which at the time, made him the youngest pilot in the world at the age of 15 and 2 weeks.

 Besides their parents, Mack and his sister Zara come from a long line of aviators going back five generations.
-His grandfather and great-grandfather on mother’s side where private pilots and his great-great-grandmother on his father’s side, Margaret Jean Thomas, was amongst the first South-African women to learn to fly.
+His grandfather and great-grandfather on mother’s side were private pilots and his great-great-grandmother on his father’s side, Margaret Jean Thomas, was amongst the first South-African women to learn to fly.
 His great-grand uncle, Rae ('Tommy') Thomas, Margaret's son, flew a Catalina during the last World War and died as a war hero, at the age of 23.
 His story is recounted in the book "The most dangerous moment" by Michael Tomlinson.

 Mack grew up in and around airplanes, as his father, organised adventurous flying rallies and expeditions such as the Crete2Cape Vintage Air Rally in 2016.

 He studied A-levels at Sherborne school in Dorset and just like his sister, is reading at Stanford University, in Palo Alto, California.
 He is also a professional ferry pilot and a public speaker signed up with Kruger Cowne.